 INTERMISSION: WHAT TO WEAR?

 When you work with me, I always encourage color and texture that go well with your location.
 Laguna Gloria is mostly greens and tans, so wearing pops of pinks or reds would definitely stand out.
-Or look ethereal in soft pastels like lavender, blue and cream.
+Or look like a painting in soft pastels like lavender, blue and cream.
 Just make sure your partner is of equal formality!

 Step 2: Arrival Notes

 Once you walk through the gates, you’re on the art museum grounds.
 Take a minute to enjoy the views and the sculptural art.

 The Temple of Love is a gorgeous location.
 To get there, walk into the Laguna Gloria grounds and follow the string lights down the gravel path.
 Go down two sets of stairs and keep going till you dead end to the Temple.
 This walk is the moment before you propose!
 Take your time and enjoy nature.
 Try not to rush down just to get it over with (I know you’re nervous).
 I will be “hiding” in plain sight ready to jump out and capture the moment.

 After I capture the moment she said “YES!” (or just lots of crying and nodding), we’ll move into a few cute, casual portraits.
 We’ll use a portion of our time at Laguna Gloria to take a few proposal celebratory photos since there are so many gorgeous locations there.
 After about 30 minutes I’ll let you enjoy your time at Laguna Gloria or head to your surprise afterparty and enjoy your night!

 You’ll take proper engagement photos with whomever you hire for your wedding for your save the dates and sign in table at your wedding.

 The versatility, privacy and possibly included indoor locations of Laguna Gloria is ideal for proposal, engagement and wedding photos.